 Because of its impact on wives, mothers, daughters, and sisters, men’s health is truly a family issue.

 A study on men's health conducted by Himmelstein and Sanchez -- published in the Journal of Health Psychology -- involved gender-role interviews with nearly 500 males and females.
 It found that guys with traditional masculine ideals were less likely to seek healthcare, more likely to downplay symptoms, and had worse overall health compared with women and men with more progressive ideas of masculinity.

 2. Cholesterol Medication Could Be Lowering Your Testosterone

-Important factor to consider, if you are concerned about your high cholesterol, before anything else please have your doctor , (if you’re paying with insurance), or I can order for you (paying cash, cc) Advanced Lipid Panel, where you may see if there’s an actual health risk for cardiovascular disease.
+Important factor to consider, if you are concerned about your high cholesterol, before anything else please have your doctor order Advanced Lipid Panel, where you may see if there's an actual health risk for cardiovascular disease.
 Regular lipid panel gives only a fraction of the information about your cardiovascular risk.
-Here’s an article on the importance of knowing your Lp(a) number.
+Here's an article on the importance of knowing your Lp(a) number.